Volunteering in Costa Rica: Arrival Procedures

 Volunteering in Costa Rica: Orientation and Induction

-If you are living in Heredia/San Jose, you will be taken directly to your host family upon arrival so that you may settle in.
+If you are staying in Heredia, you will be taken directly to your host family upon arrival so that you may settle in.
 That afternoon or evening, you'll have the chance to relax and get to know your host family and any other volunteers staying at your accommodation.
 You may want to go to the internet café or call home, or simply take it easy and enjoy a typical Costa Rican dinner.

 On the next working day you will receive a briefing from our local staff and a thorough orientation around the town.
 Normally this is the following day, but if you arrive on a Friday or Saturday, you will have your orientation on the following Monday.
 The orientation will include showing you the main sites and landmarks in the town and showing you how to get public transport to and from your family to our office.
 Our staff will also explain a bit about Costa Rican culture and traditions.